codatio/codat-docs/docs/lending/overview.md

 ## What is it?

-Our Lending API is built on top of the latest accounting, commerce, and banking data, providing you with the most important data points you need to get a full picture of SMB creditworthiness and make a comprehensive assessment of your customers.
+Our Lending product is built on top of the latest accounting, commerce, and banking data, providing you with the most important data points you need to get a full picture of SMB creditworthiness and make a comprehensive assessment of your customers.

 ## Who is it for?

-Our Lending API is best for digital lenders, neobanks, corporate card providers, and commerce software who want to make an assessment of a small business's financial health and performance.
+Our Lending product is best for digital lenders, neobanks, corporate card providers, and commerce software who want to make an assessment of a small business's financial health and performance.

 ## Why use it?

 We have done the heavy lifting for you by building integrations to the platforms your customers already use and handling the complexity of standardization.
-Our Lending API comes with a range of features that make customer data easier to collect and process, and gives you insights you didn’t have before on the accuracy of the data shared.
+Our Lending product comes with a range of features that make customer data easier to collect and process, and gives you insights you didn’t have before on the accuracy of the data shared.

-#### With the Lending API, you can:
+#### With Lending, you can:

 1. Automate affordability assessments using categorized bank data.
 2. Assess financial strength of a company with our debt report.